rrooggiieerr/Follw.py/README.md

 A Python 3 client for retrieving your device location and sharing it to the Follw.app WebService

 ## About Follw.app
 Follw.app is a privacy focused location sharing service.
-Only a unique Sharing ID and derived Sharing URL is given and no account details, user credentials, IP addresses, Cookies and other sensitive information are are used or stored on the Follw.app servers.
+Only a unique Sharing ID and derived Sharing URL is given and no account details, user credentials, IP addresses, Cookies and other sensitive information are used or stored on the Follw.app servers.

 Whenever a new location is submitted the previous location is overwritten, no location history is stored.